CentOS/python-cicoclient/docs/cli_usage.rst

           --arch <arch>         Requested server architecture.
 Defaults to x86_64.
           --release <release>   Requested CentOS release.
 Defaults to 7.
           --count <count>       Requested amount of servers.
 Defaults to 1.
+          --retry-count <count>
+                                Amount of retries to do in case of failure.
+Defaults to 1.
+          --retry-interval <seconds>
+                                Wait between subsequent retries.
+Defaults to 10 (seconds).

         output formatters:
           output formatter options